apiks/ZeroTsu/README.md

        VoteChannelCategoryID is the category ID of the category in which the channel created from a user channel creation vote is put

-3. Set your "ZeroTsuToken" environment variable to the BOT token (either hidden on the system or in config.go ReadConfig func with os.Setenv("ZeroTsuToken", "TOKEN"))
+3. Set your "ZeroTsuToken" environment variable to the BOT token (either hidden on the system env or in config.go ReadConfig func with os.Setenv("ZeroTsuToken", "TOKEN"))
 4. Compile in your favorite IDE or compiler with "go build" (or type "set GOOS=linux" to change OS first and then "go build".)
 5. Invite BOT to server and give it an admin role
 6. Start the BOT and use